hpssjellis/jul2022-my-ml-robotics-teaching-lightning-talk-pecha-kucha/README.md

 **Traditional Business/Education Format: Powerpoint, PDF (Issue for audience not able to click links)**
 **But Coders use Github!**
 **So I made a Github README.md file that works with Javascript for both audio and automatic scrolling**
-**This Lightning Talk is a Summary of What I am working on to Simplify Machine Learning for any interested student.**
+**This Lightning Talk is a summary of what I am working on to simplify Machine Learning for any interested student and Educators.**

 <br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br>
 <hr>